-- (1) Any failure to fulfil the deliverables in line with the contract or service levels constitutes a material breach or poor performance which will result in the termination of the contract and/or sanctions will be imposed in the form of suspension from the database. - (2) Such sanctions will have variation in the periods of suspension based on the gravity of the breach. - (3) The municipality must consider imposing following sanctions, subject to sub-clause (2) above: - a) 6 months for non-declarations of relative/spouse within the municipality; - b) 12 months for misleading information provided to the municipality; and - c) 24 months for certain or above a certain threshold value based. - d) All the above will be applicable based on the gravity of the poor performance
+- (1) Any failure to fulfil the deliverables in line with the contract or service levels constitutes a material breach or poor performance which will result in the termination of the contract and/or sanctions will be imposed in the form of suspension from the database. - (2) Such sanctions will have variation in the periods of suspension based on the gravity of the breach. - (3) The municipality must consider imposing following sanctions, subject to sub-clause (2) above: - a) 6 months for non-declarations of relative/spouse within the municipality; - b) 12 months for misleading information provided to the municipality; and - c) 24 months for certain or above a certain threshold value based. - d) All the above will be applicable based on the gravity of the poor performance and will be analysed on a case-by-case basis co-ordinated by the Contract Management Section.

-59. CONDONATION OF POLICY CONTRAVENTIONS
+58. CONDONATION OF POLICY CONTRAVENTIONS

-- (1) Council may condone a contravention in terms of this Policy, provided that such contravention is also not a contravention of the Act or the Municipal Supply Chain Management Regulations, 2005 - (2) Any expenditure relating to such condonation by Council in terms of this Policy, will not constitute irregular expenditure as contemplated under section 1 of the Act. - (3) Contraventions of the Act relating to supply chain management or the Municipal Supply Chain Management Regulations, 2005 must be dealt with in terms of section 32 and section 170 of the Act.
+- (1) Council may condone a contravention in terms of this Policy, provided that such contravention is also not a contravention of the Act or the Municipal Supply Chain Management Regulations, 2005 - (2) Any expenditure relating to such condonation by Council in terms of this Policy, will not constitute irregular expenditure as contemplated under section 1 of the Act. - (3) Contraventions of the Act relating to supply chain management or the Municipal

+Supply Chain Management Regulations, 2005 must be dealt with in terms of section 32 and section 170 of the Act.